 June 2 - 27, 2014

-The application to attend the 2014 TASI is now open and available.
+The application to attend the 2014 TASI is closed.

-Please submit your application and letters of recommendation by March 1, 2014.
+Applications and letters of recommendation were due by March 1, 2014.

 - Chris Quigg (Fermilab): Introduction to the Standard Model

 - Thomas Gehrmann (Zurich): Introduction to QCD